 If you are a couple, I help both of you use your relationship as a container for greater intimacy that nurtures your mutual healing and development.
 Cultivating a great relationship is a matter of understanding the interplay of personal and relational dynamics while learning skills of communication, safety, repair, and play.

-During each session, I employ depth, somatic, psychodynamic, humanistic, cognitive-behavioral, family systems, coaching, trauma, neuroplasticity, evidence-based, and spiritual psychology modalities—addressing the mind, body, soul/spirit connection, offering you integrative therapeutic support.
+During each session, I employ depth or Jungian, somatic, psychodynamic, humanistic, cognitive-behavioral, family systems, coaching, trauma, neuroplasticity, evidence-based, and spiritual psychology modalities—addressing the mind, body, soul/spirit connection, offering you integrative therapeutic support.

-I have also been fortunate to receive supervision from mentors with deep experience and backgrounds in Jungian Analysis or Analytical Psychology, Child and Family Psychology, and Integrative Psychotherapy.
-I have specialized training and experience supporting clients with PTSD (Post Traumatic Stress Disorder), childbirth trauma (effects on mother and child), developmental or childhood trauma, ADHD (Attention Deficit-Hyperactivity Disorder), military personnel and family related issues, and those in need of career counseling.
-I am an LGBTQIA- and Neurodiversity-affirming therapist.
+I have been fortunate to receive supervision from mentors with deep experience and backgrounds in Jungian Analysis or Analytical Psychology, Child and Family Psychology, and Integrative Psychotherapy.
+I have specialized training and experience supporting clients with PTSD (Post Traumatic Stress Disorder), childbirth trauma (effects on mother and child), developmental or childhood trauma, ADHD (Attention Deficit-Hyperactivity Disorder), Autism in children as well as late diagnosis of Autism in adults, military personnel and family related issues, and those in need of career counseling.
+I am an LGBTQIA+- and Neurodiversity-affirming therapist.

 My voracious appetite for learning about psychology, spirituality, philosophy, creativity, and self-help tools in my ongoing personal growth journey, as well as my experience with PTSD and the hundreds of patients I have been privileged to encounter allows me to keep growing in this field.
 I am a researcher and knowledge synthesizer by nature and my job is endlessly fulfilling because it gives me the opportunity to constantly learn and share what I know.
 I love to read and enjoy providing book resources to those who want to do their own work outside of therapy.